 ABOUT

-The textiles featured are 'waste' offcuts of vintage towels donated by Re/lax Remade, a sustainably focused, Sydney-based fashion label.
-Each piece an ode to the generations of families that owned these towels and the memories permeate each fabric remnant.
+The textiles featured are ‘waste’ offcuts that have been donated to the artist by Re/lax Remade, a sustainably focused, Sydney-based fashion label that creates hats out of vintage towels.
+Each piece of fabric is embedded with the memories of the previous owner, an ode to the generations of families that owned these towels.

 Jamie-Lee Garner